 Police: Four girls set fire at Ferndale house because they were 'bored,' posted video on Snapchat

-The girls — a 12-year-old from the Richland School District, two 14-year-olds from the Greater Johnstown School District and a 14-year-old from the Ferndale Area School District — face multiple charges of felony arson, he said.
+The girls — a 12-year-old from Richland School District, two 14-year-olds from Greater Johnstown School District and a 14-year-old from Ferndale Area School District — face multiple charges of felony arson, he said.

 The girls became suspects after reportedly posting a Snapchat video showing themselves starting the fire, he said.